Enabling & Disabling Accounts

 When to disable an account

-Disabling is useful when you want to temporarily pause publishing to a specific platform.
-For example, you might disable your LinkedIn account while running a campaign focused on Instagram and X. Or you might disable a platform while you update its profile before resuming.
-Disabling does not affect your other connected accounts.
+Disabling is useful when you want to temporarily pause publishing to a specific LinkedIn account.
+For example, you might disable a company page while updating its profile, or pause a personal profile while you're away.
+Disabling does not affect other connected accounts in the same project.

 Effect on content generation